 For some, going gluten free is not an option.
 For others, it’s a dietary change they chose because it makes them feel better, exercise harder or has improved their life in a number of ways.
 Unfortunately, gluten-free foodies are often left with bigger grocery bills and smaller selections.
 After much searching (and lots of shopping!), I finally found the best source for all things GF.
 Read more →

 Turn back the clock to 10 years ago and say “Coconut oil.”
 Odds are that people would say “Huh?’
 Now coconut oil has become one of the hottest food trends, along with all coconut-related products.
 Coconut oil ranks in the category of healthy fats.
 In order for your body to absorb certain types of vitamins, which are known as fat-soluble supplements, your body needs fat – and coconut oil is a great way to fulfill that need.
-Because it contains lauric acid, coconut oil supports levels of “good” cholesterol (HDL).
+Coconut oil also contains lauric acid, a unique medium-chain fatty acid that may offer some health benefits.*

 By now the snow has melted from the mountaintops, which means only one thing…it’s time to go hiking!
 Climbing to new heights is a workout in itself.
 But when you want to dial up the calorie-torching benefits, you need to add a few “exercise enhancements,” as I like to call them.